 A couple of Sundays ago, I wrote an implementation of Dijkstra’s algorithm in Clojure.
 The core algorithm came to twenty-five lines.
-I banged out the code as I sat in a coffee shop with some other people from Hacker School.
+I banged out the code as I sat in a coffee shop with some other people from the Recurse Center.
 I ran my program on a data set that has two-hundred nodes in a densely interconnected graph.
 The program produced best paths from a start node to all other nodes in the graph in about 200 milliseconds.

 I closed my laptop, finished my peanut butter, banana and honey sandwich, said goodbye to my friends and spent the rest of the afternoon wandering around the Lower East Side in the dusty sunlight.